 Wheat is one of the main agricultural crops in Pakistan, with 80 percent of farmers growing it on an area of around nine million hectares (close to 40 percent of the country's total cultivated land) during the winter or "Rabi" season.
-This crop alone contributed about 10 percent of value added in agriculture and 2.1 percent of the country's gross domestic product (GDP) in 2015.
-Marketing year (MY) 2016/17 wheat production is forecast at 25.3 million metric tons, marginally higher than a year ago.
-The anticipated good harvest is due to timely planting, greater availability and use of irrigation water, improved quantity and quality of inputs and favorable weather conditions.
-MY 2015/16 production is adjusted upwards to 25.1 million metric tons, in accordance with latest government of Pakistan figures.
+This crop alone contributed about 10 percent of value added in agriculture and 2.0 percent of the country's gross domestic product (GDP) in 2016.
+Marketing year (MY) 2017/18 wheat production is forecast at 25.2 million metric tons, marginally lower than a year ago.